 Ball, Gerakos, Linnainmaa, and Nikolaev (2015) find that the return predictive power of gross profit (revenue minus cost of goods sold) and of net income is sensitive to the deflator used.
 Specifically, in asset pricing tests, the authors find that gross profit (or net income) deflated by the book value of total assets dominates gross profit (or net income) deflated by market capitalization.
 The results in Column 7 of Table 4 show that, although controlling for COP/AT reduces the coefficients of COP/P and the nonpositive COP/P indicator, both COP/P and COP/AT have independent return predictive power.
-We investigate more on the relation between COP/P and COP/AT in Sections 3.6 and 3.7.
+We investigate more on the relation between COP/P and COP/AT in Sections 3.7 and 3.8.

-3.3 Explaining other value measures and the asset growth effect
+3.4 Explaining other value measures and the asset growth effect

 In Panel A of Table 4, we find that COP/P subsumes Log(BM) in explaining the cross section of stock returns.
 In Panel B, we investigate how COP/P affects the return predictive power of other value measures.
 We also examine whether the previous results on Log(BM) are sensitive to the way in which we handle negative observations of the book value of equity.

-Besides Log(BM), we consider four other widely used value measures: the dividend-to-price ratio (D/P), the earnings-to-price ratio (E/P), the cash flow-to-price ratio (CF/P), and the retained earnings-to-price ratio (RE/P).
+Besides Log(BM), we consider the same set of value measures as in Section 3.2.
 For each value measure, we report the results of a regression without COP/P or the nonpositive COP/P indicator (but with other control variables) and the results of a regression with COP/P and the nonpositive COP/P indicator.
 We handle these variables in the same way as we handle COP/P. Specifically, we take the natural logarithm of each variable, and, if the numerator is nonpositive, we replace the logarithmic value with zero and include an indicator variable for nonpositive values.
-We denote these values as Log(Value) and $Value \le 0$ .
-In each regression, we report the results of a Hotelling test of whether the coefficients on Log(Value) and $Value \le 0$ are jointly zero.
+We denote these values as Log(Value) and $Value \leq 0$.
+In each regression, we report the results of a Hotelling test of whether the coefficients on Log(Value) and $Value \leq 0$ are jointly zero.

 We first report additional results on Log(BM).
 In Panel A of Table 4, we exclude observations with negative book value of equity.
-In Columns 1 and 2, we examine whether the results in Panel A are sensitive to the way in which we handle negative observations of the book value of equity.
+In Columns 1 and 2 of Panel B, we examine whether the results in Panel A are sensitive to the way in which we handle negative observations of the book value of equity.
 Specifically, we expand the sample for Panel A to include firms with nonpositive book values of equity.
 When the book value of equity is negative or zero, we replace the logarithm of book-to-market with zero and include an indicator variable for nonpositive values.
-Similar to Ball, Gerakos, Linnainmaa, and Nikolaev (2019), we find that the nonpositive book-to-market indicator is statistically insignificant and that its addition has little impact on the coefficient of COP/P. In this specification, COP/P continues to subsume the return explanatory power of Log(BM).
+Similar to Ball, Gerakos, Linnainmaa, and Nikolaev (2019), we find that the nonpositive book-to-market indicator is statistically insignificant and that its addition has little impact on the coefficient of COP/P. In this specification, COP/P continues to subsume the return explanatory power of Log(BM).14